High Resolution Photos by Kristi Jan Hoover

 —Amos Perrine, NO DEPRESSION

-…Pinkerton's songs employ earthy metaphors that reflect her spiritual and emotional world.
+The best of two cultures and songwriting styles …Pinkerton's songs employ earthy metaphors that reflect her spiritual and emotional world.

 --NUVO, Indianapolis, IN